 Challenge Recommendation 1.
 Lack of institutions in charge of 1.
 Create a public centre for research and documenting and researching dissident documentation of the culture of dissident movements. under socialism covering agents, practices, movements, temporalities, and instruments of repression.
 2.1.
 Lack of institutional memory practices.
 2.1.
 Support research including individual Culture of memory linked to celebrations memories (oral history), collective and 'glorious' moments of institutional memories (jokes, anecdotes, and past. storytelling) enabling transfer toward 2.2.
 Cultural management is unaware that cultural memory. institutional memory is crucial part of 2.2.
 Raise public institutional capacity to organisational culture and that it is its duty archive, interpret, and digitalise. to enable intergenerational transmission.
 2.3.
 Incorporate training into organisational culture development within management.
 3.1.
 Lack of systemic archiving of 3.1.
 Mapp existing resources; supporting its independent initiatives. digitalisation and accessibility.
 3.2.
 Lack of accessibility even for those that 3.2.
 Capacity building of civil society are kept in private or organizational organisations to archive, interpret, and archives. digitalise.
 3.3.
 Low level of awareness of the utility of 3.3.
 Raising level of endorsing archiving and preserve memories for organisational cultures within civil society maintaining organisational identity and and private organisations. values.
 4. Lack of transdisciplinary approaches to 4.
 Stimulate creation of transdisciplinary research cultural phenomena such as the teams to address those issues.
-In addition culture of dissent, non-conformism, avant- to historians and art historians, research gardes, etc. groups should include cultural policy experts, experts in political science, anthropologists, sociologists, etc. 5.
-Cultural policy and cultural management 5.
-Exploring phenomena of "temporary and research does not take in account permanent working communities of importance of bottom-up cultural policies artists" that marked the1970s and 1980s in (contributions of individuals and Yugoslavia 123 independent initiatives).
+In addition culture of dissent, non-conformism, avant- to historians and art historians, research gardes, etc. groups should include cultural policy experts, experts in political science, anthropologists, sociologists, etc.

+5. Cultural policy and cultural management 5.
+Exploring phenomena of "temporary and research does not take in account permanent working communities of importance of bottom-up cultural policies artists" that marked the 1970s and 1980s in (contributions of individuals and Yugoslavia 123 independent initiatives).
 6. 1.
 Audio-visual sources: Public television 6.1.
 Within public radio and television and radio have huge archives that are only archive, systematically explore and map all sporadically available. materials related to dissident movements.
 6.2.
 Specific emphasis should be placed on their own programmes that were informally censored 7.
 The mobility of dissident artists and 7.1.
-Collaborative international research intellectuals and their mutual solidarity and teams should be engaged to assess and empathy is not followed up by research. evaluate different phenomena of social The Yugoslav dimension of many of those practices, institutional responses, and trajectories is neglected by present individual gestures of solidarity. interpretations.
+Collaborative international research intellectuals and their mutual solidarity and teams should be engaged to assess and empathy is not followed up by research. evaluate different phenomena of social The Yugoslav dimension of many of those practices, institutional responses, and trajectories is neglected by present individual gestures of solidarity. trajectories is neglected by present interpretations. individual gestures of solidarity.
 7.2.
-Networks of student cultural centres, of film clubs, theatre organisations, etc., should be explored as organisations of Yugoslave relevance, not appropriated by one of the former Yugoslav republic due to their location 124 .
+Networks of student cultural centres, of 7.2.
+Networks of student cultural centres, of 7.2.
+Networks of student cultural centres, of film clubs, theatre organisations, etc., 7.2.
+Networks of student cultural centres, of film clubs, theatre organisations, etc., should be explored as organisations of

-123 From theatres such as Pod razno [Diverse Issues] in 1974 to Nova osećajnost [New Sensibility] in 1981 or PPP in 1989, or film companies such as Art Film, cultural animation collectives Znaci kulture [Signs of Culture], etc. 124 MAFAF - Međuklupski i autorski festival amaterskog filma [Inter-Club and Authors' Festival of Amateur Film] was part of common Yugoslav history and thus important as much for Serbian as for Croatian film history for instance.
+123 From theatres such as Pod razno [Diverse Issues] in 1974 to Nova osećajnost [New Sensibility] in 1981 or PPP in 1989, or film companies such as Art Film, cultural animation collectives Znaci kulture [Signs of Culture], etc.

+124 MAFAF - Međuklupski i autorski festival amaterskog filma [Inter-Club and Authors' Festival of Amateur Film]

+- was part of common Yugoslav history and thus important as much for Serbian as for Croatian film history for instance.